magit/magit/README.md

 Emacs >=24.1 includes a facility that lets you easily download and install packages.
 Using `package.el` is the easiest and recommended way to install Magit and its dependencies.
-If you don't want use it see the extended installation instructions in INSTALL.md ([weblink][installing]).
+If you don't want to use it see the extended installation instructions in INSTALL.md ([weblink][installing]).

 The stable Magit version is available from the [Marmalade][marmalade]